Sex and the Landscape

 Few films are as explicit in their depiction of character relationships that are at the mercy of the fluctuating landscape than Roman Polanski’s 1966 film, Cul-De-Sac.
 Polanski had been to both ends of the environmental spectrum within his previous two films – the open waters of Knife In The Water (1962) and the cramped, claustrophobic London of Repulsion (1965) – and Cul-De-Sac sees him returning … Continue reading Isolation And Madness In Cul-De-Sac (1966) – Roman Polanski.

-Within the British tradition of the “Chase and Pursuit” drama, there are several reoccurring themes.
-The idea of a lone individual being chased through different topographies by a group seems to have been popularised in Britain by the Second World War but was around far before then.
-The basic impetuous seems to be that an individual is wanted for some crime or misdemeanour (sometimes falsely) … Continue reading Fugitive Refuge In The Landscape – (A Cottage On Dartmoor, The 39 Steps, Hunted, Rogue Male).
+In the British tradition of the Chase & Pursuit drama, there are several reoccurring themes.
+The idea of a lone individual being chased through different landscapes by a group was popularised in Britain by the Second World War but was around far before then.
+The basic set-up has an individual wanted for some crime or misdemeanour (sometimes falsely).
+They are pursued by various parties, from the law … Continue reading Fugitive in the Landscape

-The characters of Nigel Kneale’s work rarely like the “outsider.”
-The drama of his plays is often built around small groups of people at odds with (or at least representational nationally of being at odds with) some concept of the outsider.
-The oppositional group will be diametrically opposed for a variety of reasons; sometimes for more pulp tendencies such as aliens in a space invasion … Continue reading Quatermass II (Nigel Kneale) – Fear Of The Outsider Within The Landscape.
+The characters of Nigel Kneale’s work rarely like an outsider.
+The drama of his plays is often built around small groups of people at odds with some concept of an outsider.
+The oppositional group will be diametrically opposed for a variety of reasons; sometimes for more pulp tendencies such as aliens in a space invasion scenario, but also more recognisable images of townspeople entering closed … Continue reading Fear of the Outsider in Quatermas II

 Filming In The Holloways.